Bryan Lathrop House

-The Lathrop House, also known as the Bryan Lathrop House, is a Georgian style house at 120 E Bellevue Place in the Gold Coast neighborhood of Chicago, Illinois, United States.
+The Bryan Lathrop House is a Georgian style house at 120 E Bellevue Place in the Gold Coast neighborhood of Chicago, Illinois, United States.
 The house was built in 1892 by McKim, Mead & White for Bryan Lathrop.
 In 1922 the house was sold to the Fortnightly Club.
 The club still occupies the building.
 It was designated a Chicago Landmark on May 9, 1973, and it was listed on the National Register of Historic Places in 1974.